-The following graph compares the yearly percentage change in the cumulative total return on the Shares with the cumulative total return of the S&P/TSX Composite Index and the S&P/TSX Global Mining Index.
-The graph indicates the relative values for each of the past five fiscal years, assuming that \$100 was invested on the first day of the five-year period, being October 1, 2014.
+The following graph compares the yearly percentage change in the cumulative total return on the Shares with the cumulative total return of the S&P/TSX Capped Composite Index.
+The graph indicates the relative values for each of the past five fiscal years, assuming that \$100 was invested on the first day of the five-year period, being October 1, 2017 taking into consideration that the Company changed its fiscal year end from September to December in 2022.